ehampshire98/recipes/hummus.md

 STEP 2
 Add 20ml more water, a little at a time, if it looks too thick.
 Season and transfer to a bowl.
 Swirl the top of the hummus with the back of a dessert spoon and drizzle over the remaining oil.
 Serve with crunchy crudités and toasted pitta bread, if you like.

+STEP 3
+Enjoy with some toasted pitta bread and some wine